IIUM Vision Statement

 A Graduate is expected to achieve one or more of the following program educational objectives.

-- Graduates who advance in career and professional standing nationally or internationally based on leadership and/or technical expertise.
+- Graduates who advance in career and professional standing nationally or internationally based on leadership and/or technical expertise in the related Engineering Programmes and fields.

 - Graduates who demonstrate moral and professional commitment for the betterment of society.